Static Art Blog

 3/6/2024

 I've found that I need to vamp Art 4 Food.
 What?
 Vamp?
 Yes, it can't be revamped if it was never vamped in the first place.
 Kidding aside, just using Facebook as the only marketplace is just not cutting it.
 Selling art is always difficult, this is especially true in tough economic times.
 Most my friends and acquaintances are not rich patrons of the arts.
 I put my finished paintings on the Facebook and once in while someone bites.
-I mostly get a bunch of really nice comments and "likes" - and believe me, I do truly appreciate the kind words.
-It does my heart good, right?
-I love to paint pictures, but I really don't want to stack up finished paintings in the attic.
+I need to get these paintings in front of more eyes.
+I really don't want to stack up finished paintings in the attic.

-Just recently posted these two paintings, and again nice comments and quite a few likes, but no nibbles yet.
+Just recently I posted these two paintings, but no nibbles yet.
 Check out "Sunset Harbor" and "Mustang Love".

 2/23/2024